Harvey Weinstein's accusers

 Annabella Sciorra

-The Emmy-nominated actress from US TV series The Sopranos alleges that Weinstein forced himself into her apartment in New York in 1992 and raped her.
+The Emmy-nominated former Sopranos actress has alleged that Weinstein forced himself into her apartment in New York in 1992 and raped her.

 "I was so ashamed of what happened," Sciorra told the New Yorker.
 "And I fought.
 I fought.
 But still I was like, Why did I open that door?"